 The EDRM Talent Task Matrix clearly outlines who is doing what in the discovery project.
 Divided by the EDRM stage, the responsibilities are laid out by roles such as Attorney, Paralegal, Document/Data Analysis, Records Management, Information Technology and Review Quality Control Lead.
 Read the tasks assigned to records managers and consult related resources from the website:

 EDRM Talent Task Matrix XLSX Spreadsheet (access here to download)

 Another useful guideline on the EDRM is the EDRM Search Guide, version 1.17.
 Read Chapter 4 Search Framework to familiarize yourself with the search process.

 Many positive changes are happening in the e-Discovery world.
-Recently, the International Organization for Standardization (ISO) approved the development of an international standard for e-Discovery.
+For example, the International Organization for Standardization (ISO) approved the development of an international standard for e-Discovery.
 Predictive coding/search technology, which helps narrow down discoverable content, is also gaining attention among lawyers and judges these days.
-The newly released SharePoint 2013 includes upgraded e-Discovery and in-place hold capabilities.
+SharePoint 2013 includes upgraded e-Discovery and in-place hold capabilities.